 Morocco has no shortage of things to see and do, though the amount you need to budget really depends on your interests.
 Things like visiting palaces and Madrassas are quite cheap, while some day trips can be more on the expensive side.

 That being said, Morocco isn’t a destination that you want to cheap out on when it comes to tours.
-Especially if you are going to the Sahara Desert.
+Especially if you are going to the Sahara Desert or the high atlas mountains.
 Even if you can’t afford the luxury glamping options, it’s still better to pay a bit more and make sure you get proper guides and drivers who have safe vehicles and speak English, as well as decent desert accommodation.
 Travellers should also be aware that booking these types of tours in advance is highly recommended, as tour operators will overcharge you once you arrive.
 To give you a general idea, a good quality 3-day tour will cost around $275 USD.